 You could offer the landlord a qualified replacement tenant

 Ideally, you could offer your landlord a qualified replacement tenant with good references and good credit to sign a new lease.
 A suitable replacement tenant is a person who the landlord deems acceptable after completing the application process.

 However, you must check to see whether your lease agreement allows it or not.
 Some lease agreements have a clause that forbids you from doing so.

 If your landlord refuses to budge, the only option you may be left with is to wait until your lease expires.
 Alternatively, you could pay the total remaining rent due under the lease.

 Breaking a lease in Georgia is a serious matter.
 Before you move out, understand your obligations under the lease.
-Don’t just move out and hope your landlord gets a replacement quickly and doesn’t charge you for the remaining time on y
+Don’t just move out and hope your landlord gets a replacement quickly and doesn’t charge you for the remaining time on your lease.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.